MoriyaShiine/enchancement/README.md

 * Lumberjack: Connected logs will also be destroyed while not sneaking.

 Shovel Enchantments:
-* Bury: Using on a mob will bury it if the ground below is soft enough.
+* Burrowing: Mines blocks in a wide area while not sneaking.
+Increases damage dealt proportional to the attacked mob's armor.
 * Scooping: Increases mob drops and damage dealt.
+Using on a mob will bury it if the ground below is soft enough.

 Hoe Enchantments:
 * Apex: Increases damage dealt.
 Attacking from a distance always results in a critical hit.